criteo/criteo-api-java-sdk/sdks/retailmedia_preview/docs/BalanceApi.md

         // oauth.setAccessToken("YOUR ACCESS TOKEN");

         BalanceApi apiInstance = new BalanceApi(defaultClient);
-        String accountId = "accountId_example"; // String | The account of the balance
+        String balanceId = "balanceId_example"; // String | The balance to get campaigns from
-        String balanceId = "balanceId_example"; // String | The balance to change the dates
+        List<Long> limitToId = Arrays.asList(); // List<Long> | The ids that you would like to limit your result set to
-        UpdateBalanceModelV2Request updateBalanceModelV2Request = new UpdateBalanceModelV2Request(); // UpdateBalanceModelV2Request | An object that represents the available options to modify a balance.
-        try {
+        Integer pageIndex = 0; // Integer | The 0 indexed page index you would like to receive given the page size Integer pageSize = 25; // Integer | The maximum number of items you would like to receive in this request try {
-            BalanceResponseV2Response result = apiInstance.modifyBalanceByAccountAndBalanceId(accountId, balanceId, updateBalanceModelV2Request);
+            EntityResourceCollectionOutcomeOfBalanceCampaignV1AndPageMeta result = apiInstance.getCampaignsByBalanceId(balanceId, limitToId, pageIndex, pageSize);
             System.out.println(result);
         } catch (ApiException e) {
-            System.err.println("Exception when calling BalanceApi#modifyBalanceByAccountAndBalanceId");
+            System.err.println("Exception when calling BalanceApi#getCampaignsByBalanceId");
             System.err.println("Status code: " + e.getCode());
             System.err.println("Reason: " + e.getResponseBody());
             System.err.println("Response headers: " + e.getResponseHeaders());